apache/predictionio/examples/scala-local-regression/README.md

 Deploying a Real-time Prediction Server
 ---------------------------------------

-Following from instructions above, you should have obtained a run ID after your workflow finished.
+Following from instructions above, you should have trained a model.
 Use the following command to start a server.
 ```
-$ cd $PIO_HOME/examples
+$ cd $PIO_HOME/examples/scala-local-regression
-$ ../bin/run-server --runId RUN_ID_HERE
+$ ../../bin/pio deploy
 ```
 This will create a server that by default binds to http://localhost:8000.
 You can visit that page in your web browser to check its status.